 Budget solvency plan advances in New Mexico Legislature

 New Mexico lawmakers have outlined a compromise on solvency legislation designed to fix a state budget deficit and restore reserves.
-Budget solvency plan advances in New Mexico Legislature SANTA FE - New Mexico lawmakers have outlined a compromise on solvency legislation designed to fix a state budget deficit and restore reserves.
+A conference committee of House and Senate lawmakers on Wednesday signed off on solvency measures that would target $46 million in local school district reserves to shore up the state general fund.

 Add your comments below